-Years of ineffective leadership, corruption and lack of commitment to common good have led to massive poverty in Nigeria.
-In order for Nigeria to make progress and ensure that its people enjoy a better quality of life, the country needs a new generation of leaders and workforce who can fast-track development and end poverty in Nigeria.
-With youth comprising 62 percent of the population, much of the hope for Nigeria’s future lies in its young people.
+Years of ineffective leadership, corruption, poor entrepreneurial spirit and lack of commitment to common good have led to massive poverty and underdevelopment in Africa.
+In order for Africa to make progress and ensure that its people enjoy a better quality of life, the continent needs a new generation of leaders and workforce who can fast-track development and end poverty in Africa.
+With youth comprising 62 percent of the population, much of the hope for Africa’s future lies in its young people.

-Launched in 2013, CSAAE is dedicated to raising a new generation of leaders and workforce committed to the common good of Africa.
-The aim is to harness the potential of young people and provide the kinds of tools and trainings that endow them with the capacities, competencies, and character necessary to sustain themselves, create opportunities that help others sustain themselves and embrace their roles as critical actors in building a better Africa.
+Launched in 2013, the Centre for Social Awareness, Advocacy and Ethics (CSAAE) is dedicated to harnessing the potential of young people and helping them build the capacities, competencies and character necessary to sustain themselves, create opportunities that help others sustain themselves and embrace their roles as critical actors in building a better Africa.
 The Centre pursues its mission by designing and implementing programs that channel young people into activities that develop effective leaders, cultivate a spirit of entrepreneurship and, promote a culture of integrity.

-The Career Building and Entrepreneurship Program (CBEP) provides the kinds of training and mentoring that allow young people land dream jobs, initiate enterprises in areas of market demand or get the education they need and contribute to the socioeconomic development of Nigeria and Africa.
-CBEP designs and implements: training and mentoring projects to link students to their choice courses, universities, fellowships, internships and scholarships; training and mentoring projects to help job seekers find and retain jobs; enterprise development models (including M4P) to help aspiring entrepreneurs initiate and grow sustainable business enterprises to sustain themselves and help others sustain themselves.
+The Career Building and Entrepreneurship Program (CBEP) designs and implements innovative interventions that allow young people land dream jobs, initiate enterprises in areas of market demand or get the education they need and contribute to the socioeconomic development of Africa.
+CBEP designs and implements interventions to: link students to their choice courses, universities, fellowships, internships and scholarships; help job seekers find and retain jobs; help young people initiate and grow sustainable business enterprises.

-While the Youth Ethics and Anti-Corruption Program (YEAP) raises the consciousness of youths to the importance of accountability, rule of law and respect for human rights while teaching them how to identify, resist and fight corruption.
-YEAP designs and implements projects that: challenge young people to identify and seek lasting solutions to corrupt practices in Nigeria; encourage ethical behaviour and discourage unethical practices among young people; promote and advocate for respect for human rights, rule of law, accountability and good governance.
+The Youth Ethics and Anti-Corruption Program (YEAP) raises the consciousness of young people to the importance of good governance, rule of law, respect for human rights and accountability while teaching them how to identify, resist and fight corruption hindering development in Africa.
+YEAP designs and implements interventions that challenge young people to identify and seek lasting solutions to corrupt practices in Africa; promote good governance, respect for human rights, rule of law and accountability.

 Accountability: Accepting responsibility for one’s activities and in a transparent manner.